CCV Course Calendars - Choose Course

 3 Credits

-Students will explore the mechanical and electronic aspects of digital photography as well as the basic tools of image manipulation.
+Students explore the mechanical and electronic aspects of digital photography as well as the basic tools and software used to optimize digital photographs.
 The course also includes the study of design, composition, and aesthetics of digital images.
+DSLR, mirrorless, or compact digital camera with manual mode required.
 Basic computer skills are required.

 ART-2020 - Color Theory